ebel-magnin/circle-of-fifths/README.md

 ![C Major Scale](images/c-major-scale.png)

+### 3.2.3 render-svg.js

+This script starts by creating the svg element which is appended to the div element.
+It then adds the defs element, to which two filter elements are appended.
+Within both filter elements the feDropShadow element is appended.

+After the defs element, two circle elements are appended to the svg element.
+The script further appends twelve line elements using trigonometry to place them within the two circles in steps of 30 degrees, using an offset of 15 degrees.
+This divides the circles in twelve equal segments.

+Thereafter the script appends a third circle element to cover the lines after the second circle.
+The scripts then appends twenty four text elements using trigonometry to place the keys within the first two circles.
+Each text elements shows the major and minor keys which are held in the scale-keys array.

+To hold the text for the scale name, the scale and scale chords, the scripts appends three text elements to the svg element.
+Finally, the script appends a p element to the div element to show the explanation how to used the circle of fifths.

-# 3.3 circle-of-fifths.js
+### 3.2.4 circle-of-fifths.js

-The script adds a click event listener to each of the keys by looping through node list created by the document.querySelectorAll method collecting all element with the class "key".
+The script adds a click event listener to each of the keys by looping through the node list created by the document.querySelectorAll method collecting all elements with the class "key".
 When a major or minor key is clicked the processKey function is called.
 This function looks for data-key attribute value of the element and class "major" or "minor".

 With those two values as paraments the showScale function is called.
 This function looks for the index of the key chosen in the majorScale or minorScale array.
 The index retrieved is then used to retrieve the object contained in the majorScaleObject or minorScaleObject.
 From the retrieved object the value of the keys "pitch", "scale" and "chords" is retrieved.